 But we’ve found two that fail to achieve even the basics you would expect, such as accurately reaching the oven temperature indicated on the dial.
 The one model that has achieved Best Buy status took a mere four minutes to reach 180°C and the dial accurately reflected the temperature in the oven.
 The models we tested ranged from £220 to £799, but is priciest the best?

 Which? members can log in to view the full results and check out the 60 freestanding cooker reviews we have online.
 You will also get access to our 82 range cooker reviews and 61 built in oven reviews.
-If you’re not yet a member, you can see all our online product reviews by taking out a £1 trial to Which?
+If you’re not yet a member, you can see all our online product reviews by taking out a Which? subscription.

 Best cooker in our tests